2023 Triple Crown Betting, Odds, and Favorites

 Jockey Julie Krone became the first (and currently only) woman to win a Triple Crown race when she won the 1993 Belmont Stakes aboard Colonial Affair.

-No triple Crown race has been won in a quicker time than Secretariat posted in his utterly dominant 1973 campaign, indeed his 31-length in the Belmont Stakes not only remains a record, it is unlikely to ever be surpassed.
+No Triple Crown race has been won in a quicker time than Secretariat, when he posted his utterly dominant 1973 campaign.
+Indeed his 31-length in the Belmont Stakes not only remains a record, it is unlikely to ever be surpassed.

 At 18, Steve Cauthen became the youngest jockey to win the Triple Crown, riding Affirmed in 1978.
 The opposite end of the scale, 52-year-old Mike Smith became the oldest jockey to win the Triple Crown, riding Justify in 2018.